axiomhq/axiom-honeycomb-proxy/Contributing.md

 👍🎉 First of all, thank you for your interest in AXIOM-HONEYCOMB-PROXY!
 We'd love to accept your patches and contributions!🎉👍

 This project accepts contributions.
-In order to contribute, you should pay attention to a few guidelines
+In order to contribute, you should pay attention to a few guidelines:

 ## Reporting Issues